ChrisKula/MangaFoxDownloader/README.md

 This script let you easily download mangas from mangafox.me.
 You can also download a specific volume or a specific chapter

 In order to use this script, you must have at least <b>JRE 1.6</b> installed on your computer.<br/>
-The script can be direclty downloaded from the project directory on GitHub.
+The script can be direclty downloaded from the project's target directory on GitHub.

 <h3>DISCLAIMER</h3>
 Copyrights and trademarks for the manga, and other promotional materials are held by their respective owners and their use is allowed under the fair use clause of the Copyright Law.